 Beware the Setenil hordes

 One place that is open daily is the excellent Restaurante El Mirador, part of the Hotel Villa de Setenil at the top of the town.
 Their innovative menu showcases local produce – just what you want – while large windows frame the sierra and a row of cave-houses across the valley.
 It’s impossible to forget where you are.
-All very dreamy at night too when just a few pinpricks of light are visible.
+All very dreamy at night too when just a few pinpricks of light flicker in the darkness.